Europapa: Reactions to disqualification

-The disqualification was met with relative scorn and anger in the Netherlands.
+The disqualification was received heavily negatively in the Netherlands.
 In a press release statement, Dutch broadcaster AVROTROS stated that they were "shocked" and called the decision to disqualify Klein "very heavy and disproportionate".
 Cornald Maas, AVROTROS' television commentator for the Eurovision Song Contest and member of its Dutch selection committee, declared the punishment "cruel and unusual" and later added, "fuck the EBU".
 AVROTROS subsequently refused to present its jury points live on air during the final.
 Instead, the contest's executive supervisor, Martin Österdahl, announced the Dutch jury points amid loud boos from the audience.

 Appie Mussa, in response to their disqualification, released a TikTok that criticised the EBU, where he imitated a satirical version of the organisation.
 In it, he claimed that despite Klein doing "basically nothing", the EBU opted to disqualify him nevertheless.
 He further went on to criticize the EBU's handling of calls to exclude Israel from that year's contest.
 The duo Van der Laan & Woe, hosts of the Dutch satirical BNNVARA-show Even tot hier, performed a parody of the song that within its verses criticised the EBU; among these were lines that stated that the investigation "really screwed Joost there" and that "the IKEA jury members have a screw loose".
 The New York Times reported that church bells and carillons across the Netherlands played "Europapa" in the wake of Klein's disqualification, along with the trend of a hashtag that demanded "justice for Joost".
 Fellow Dutch singer Nielson released an ode to Klein entitled "Joost", calling Klein a "hero" despite his exclusion from Eurovision.
 On the day of the final, NPO Radio 2 cancelled its traditional Eurovision Song Contest Top 50 broadcast due to the disqualification.
 DJ Jasper de Vries took over the airtime and, responding to listener requests, instead played "Europapa" repeatedly for half an hour, airing it nine times in a row.